 Material Report itemized in shipment headings in Envisioneer Construction Suite™

-While there are countless obvious benefits to generating visual estimates, here are few of the most important ones:
+While there are countless obvious benefits to generating visual take-offs, here are a few of the most important ones:

 - Using 3D views will help ensure you aren’t forgetting anything.
 The ability to constantly check the model to see how materials are being used will make sure the numbers you’re pulling are correct, helping to avoid costly mistakes.